Urinary Tract Infections

 What is a Urinary Tract Infection?

-Your urinary tract consists of your kidneys, bladder, the tubes between your kidneys and bladder, and your urethra, the tube that urine uses to exit your body.
+Your urinary tract includes the kidneys, bladder, the ureters that connect the kidneys to the bladder, and the urethra, the tube that carries urine out of the body.

 Treatment